Web 3.0: What It Is and How It Will Change the World

 Web 1.0 (The Static Web)

-- Primarily read-only content where users consumed information without interaction.
+- Primarily read-only websites where users consumed information without interaction

-- Content was created and controlled by a small number of website owners and developers.
+- Content controlled by a small group of website owners and developers

-- Example: Basic HTML websites, online directories, and early search engines like Yahoo and AltaVista.
+Basic HTML websites, online directories, and early search engines such as Yahoo and AltaVista

 Web 2.0 (The Social Web)

-- Example: Social media, blogs, wikis, and platforms like Instagram and Reddit.
+Social media networks, blogs, wikis, and platforms such as Instagram and Reddit

 Web 3.0 (The Decentralized Web)

-- Time Period: Emerging concept in the 2010s and continuing to evolve
+Time Period: Emerging since the 2010s and still evolving

-- Example: Cryptocurrencies, decentralized platforms like Ethereum, and NFT marketplaces like OpenSea.
+Cryptocurrencies, blockchain platforms like Ethereum, and NFT marketplaces such as OpenSea

 3. Key Features of Web 3.0